futurestages/OnBoardXR_Landing_Page/docs/branding.md

 ## OnBoardXR Branding & Style Guide
 OnBoardXR represents an open, living community and sandbox for self-generative contributors in the spirit of the [Homebrew Computer Club]( https://en.wikipedia.org/wiki/Homebrew_Computer_Club) with a specific focus on live, experimental performing arts/events in the [‘immersive web’]().

 Our early productions and onboarding practices were nautically themed and celebrated a ‘hacker’ approach to storytelling.
-Early creators organically adopted a *“pirate”* and *"playful and punk"* identity and Emcees often greeted guests in playful pirate accents and avatars.
+Early creators organically adopted a *“pirate”*, *"playful and punk"* identity and our Emcees often greeted guests in playful pirate accents and avatars.
 As OnBoardXR became known as a safe space to celebrate and support unpolished, boundary-pushing avant garde, the nautical and pirate iconography became integrated into our brand identity as variations on a skull and crossbones.

 The OnBoardXR accent color is a goldenrod yellow ([hexcode:FFD600](https://encycolorpedia.com/ffd600)) as an homage to the hue found in *both* our primary origins:
 - The VR community’s [Mozilla Hubs yellow duck](https://hubs.mozilla.com/docs/hubs-cloud-branding.html); and
 - The theater community’s iconic [Playbill yellow banner](https://playbill.com/article/how-to-build-your-own-custom-playbill-program-with-playbillder).

-> All participants and attendees of OnBoardXR are requested to use the hashtags #OnBoardXR and #OBXR when referencing the brand or experience(s).
+> We recommend all participants and attendees of OnBoardXR use the hashtag **#OnBoardXR** and the acronym **"OBXR-#"** when referencing the brand or seasonal experience(s).
+Example: *"Just got my ticket to OBXR-6, the sixth season of #OnBoardXR to support new live performances in a single web browser."*

-> When possible, please include our url http://OnBoardXR.org in all posts and releases.
+> When possible, please include our url http://onboardxr.org in all posts and releases.

 ## Attribution